 Get lost in the chaotic streets of the medinas, walk around the souks and bargain for hours for the price of the amazing local products and crafts: argan oil, shea butter, ginger, mint tea, tagines, lamps, eucalyptus crystals, sandal, amber and white musk fragrance soaps, perfumes and incenses.

 And after the hard bargaining, you can finally relax in a hammam with buckets of hot water (I know it doesn’t sound very relaxing but I swear it really is), scrubs and massages.

-Morocco is also very rich in mosques but the entry is only for muslims.
+Morocco is also very rich in mosques but the entry is only for Muslims.

 I know, it would be very interesting to go inside but, since the mosque is a place of worship, tourist visits are not possible.
 But don’t worry!
 There are so many things to do and see in Morocco besides mosques that you won’t know where to begin.

 However try not to make the mistake to do too many things in one single journey.
-When you travel to Morocco you take a journey to enjoy at slow pace in order to really feel the Moroccan culture.
+When you travel to Morocco you take a journey to enjoy at a slow pace in order to really feel the Moroccan culture.

 Plan instead to travel to Morocco more than once and spend the proper amount of time on each journey.